imuledx/ElasticSearch-De-Duplicator/README.md

 -You can run this as a job in the background and it will occasionally recheck your indexes for duplicates.

 This was done kind of on the fly.
 It works, but it isn't pretty.
 Maybe I'll make it better one day but for now it does what I need it to.
+If you need to use it, you'll need to change some paths and likely names as well.
+This is just to give an idea of a way to de-duplicate.